FL4AU/FL4AU/pages/1-program.md

 Presenter: Dr Mingming Gong, University of Melbourne, Australia

-**Session 2: Invited presentation for research papers on federated learning** (15 minutes for each: 12 minutes presentation including Q&A)
+**Session 2: Invited presentation for research papers on federated learning** (15 minutes for each: 12 minutes presentation and 3 minutes Q&A)

 Perth time 13:30 - 15:10\
-Sydney time: 16:30 - 18:10
+Sydney time: 16:30 - 18:10\

 13:00 - 13:15 (Perth time)\
-Title: Federated learning for noise labels.\
+Title: Federated learning for noise labels\
 Presenter: Zhuowei Wang (offline)\
 Paper in TMLR